St. John’s is the commercial hub of the Canadian offshore oil play.

 Located on the northeast coast of North America, St. John’s is the capital city of the Province of Newfoundland and Labrador, Canada.

-St. John’s is the centre of commerce, government and culture, and today as a result of its proximity to the massive hydrocarbon potential of the region, it is rapidly developing as the commercial and technical centre of the growing Canadian offshore petroleum industry.
-St. John’s is home base to 350 industry-related service and supply firms, and is a focal point for industry-related business and investment opportunities.
+St. John’s is the centre of commerce, government and culture, and as a result of its proximity to the massive hydrocarbon potential of the region, it is the commercial and technical centre of the growing Canadian offshore petroleum industry.
+St. John’s is home to international oil companies, supply and service firms, as well as specialized and diverse range of marine expertise.

 As a result of its strategic position and economic connection to the ocean, there exists specialized and diverse marine expertise in St. Johns, now known as a City of Ocean Excellence.
 St. John’s can offer expertise in ocean technologies, as there are many private and public sector organizations working in the areas of offshore energy, ocean observation and science, marine transportation, defense and security, education and training.
 Specifically, there is local expertise in harsh environment technologies, ice and arctic conditions, and oceans engineering.
 Our location and expertise also enables our City to be a gateway to arctic and northern regions.
 In addition, educational institutions offer specialized oil and gas programming for Canadian and international markets.

 For more information, visit the City’s website at www.stjohns.ca